sepro/sepro-venn/readme.md

 # Acknowledgements

 This library was initiated as a personal, hobby project to learn Stencil.js.
-Sepro-Venn is now further developped at [KULeuven](https://www.kuleuven.be/kuleuven/) and [VIB](http://www.vib.be/) where it is also included in other (upcoming) software projects.
+Sepro-Venn is now further developed at [KULeuven](https://www.kuleuven.be/kuleuven/) and [VIB](http://www.vib.be/) where it is also included in other (upcoming) software projects.